 It is why we were created – to know Him.
 It is the good news of the gospel – through Jesus we can know Him again.
 It is our everlasting hope – that we will know Him fully.

-At WorkMatters, we capture this in the first of our Seven Pillars of Faith at Work: Relationship.
-Relationship is abiding with God at work – to know Him.
+At Workmatters, we capture this in the first of our Seven Pillars of Faith & Work: Love.
+Loving God requires abiding with God at work – to know Him.
 It is the beginning of faith at work.

 The process is vitally important to the goal.